 Making sure that your retaining edges last as long as possible is crucially important to your installation, especially when working with raised garden beds and planter beds.
 Because you’re constantly watering your plants, the steel will be constantly wet on the inside of your line.
-There are multiple methods of improving the preservation of your project, there are some ideas below:
+There are multiple methods of improving the preservation of your project, see below for some ideas:

 The main issue is drainage, how will the water easily drain from behind your retaining wall?
 Water weighs 1kg per liter, meaning that if you have lots of water building up behind the wall it will be under significant pressure.
 Given enough time, this pressure can cause your retaining wall to twist, buckle or even fail completely.

 Another important factor in preserving your larger FormBoss™ edges is water penetrability.
 If steel is constantly wet (especially REDCORE® steel ), it can start corroding and may not last as long as you would like.
-This can be avoided by painting on a bitumen backing/ in the inside of your edge (where the moisture will be).
+This can be avoided by painting on a bitumen backing (on the inside of your edge, where the moisture will be).
 Another option is to use a good geotec fabric as a physical barrier.